matheustrres/typeorm-nodejs/README.md

 # TypeORM Newest Version

-Application for gain knowledge about how to handle new TypeORM connection setup by using DataSource.
+This application was developed to gain knowledge related to the new way of establishing a connection using TypeORM.
 Plus: The use of generic repositories is essential for working with the database.

+A simple back-end simulation of a university website is performed, where you have the profile, subjects, rooms and specifications modules.

 ## Technologies Used